Father Alienation: How It Affected My Daughter

 It also resulted in several other experiences that made me look bad.
 False accusations make it difficult for me to do what’s best.
 These accusations include, but are not limited to:

 - Being falsely accused by the Halifax Regional Police on several occasions.
 On one occasion (which I tend to call the March 22, 2012 Incident), I called the Halifax Regional Police asking for help because my daughter’s mother, Erin, took our daughter during my Court Ordered time.
 During this incident, Erin lied to the police about what she was doing.
 She told additional lies about me.
+She accused me of things making it appear as though she was justified to take our daughter during my Court Ordered time.
+Another example of father alienation.
 Unfortunately, the police officer believed her, and I got accused by this officer of appearing to be on drugs during her visit, which she put in her police report.
 This police officer, whom I’ll call D-1, didn’t actually do anything to help other than file a report.
 That was the beginning of Erin keeping my daughter from me.
 Eventually, I went from enjoying her in my life about 24% of the time to only 4% of the time.

 - A close family member of mine smeared me on several occasions to the mother of my child.
 Erin included this family members words in her affidavits against me.
 Her intent was to make me look bad, so she was happy to do so.
 In addition, a couple close family members subsequently made me look much worse off than I really was to several Nova Scotia Health Authority mental health professionals.
 (And, as I mentioned in previous blog articles, a stipulation in mine and Erin’s new Court Order made it impossible for me to help Abigail without a letter from one of the NSHA’s psychiatrists.
 These psychiatrists, however, misunderstood me, using their predispositions to diagnose me and tarnish my image and credibility.)

-- And last but not least, since her birth, Erin has been causing Abigail to have issues with me.
+- And last but not least, one of my most significant examples of father alienation, since her birth, Erin has been causing Abigail to have issues with me.
 That may be difficult to show in a superficial description, but by getting Abigail to keep secrets from me, she caused her to have issues with me and treat me as though there was something wrong with me.
 Due to her mother’s influence, she believed her mother had some sort of superior authority and that I was doing things wrong.
-This, as well as her affidavits against me, was all part of the father alienation that I am talking about.

 In this blog article, I would like to provide a few glimpses into what was being done to our innocent father-daughter relationship, which amounted to emotional neglect (and father alienation against me).